fireship-io/fireship.io/hugo/content/courses/angular/app-routing.md

 ### Step 3 - Navigate with routerLink

-Example of a router link with a special CSS class when active.
+Example of a router link with a special CSS class when active:

 {{< file "html" "some.component.html" >}}
 {{< highlight html >}}